Updated: Jul 6

-In order for your new action to be successful and to turn into your new positive habit it will require two important ingredients: Firstly, it will need a constant reminder of your new reward that supersedes the old rewards intensity level and secondly, it will need to be repeated over and over again until it turns into that great cable that Marden is talking about and becomes second nature or a habit.
-So be sure to have your written points above handy to remind yourself of what you’re going to accomplish, record your trials and tribulations and remember: make this a part of your daily routine -- repetition is key!
+In order for your new habit to form it will require two key ingredients.
+First, it will need a constant reminder of your new reward that supersedes the old rewards intensity level (which is why you're advised to print this document out after writing your answers to the questions after each step) and second, it will need to be repeated over and over again until it turns into that great cable that Marden is talking about and becomes a habit.
+Studies have revealed that this can take anywhere between 21 to 66 days depending on your level of repetition.

 For the next 21 days I challenge you to identify & confront your limiting habit head-on by replacing it with your new positive habit when ever your trigger situation/s arise.